a3X3k/RoadMap/Set 2/Audio Stego/readme.md

 file="1.wav"

-"""This takes the filepath and decodes the hidden data and returns it""" song = wave.open(file, mode='rb')
+# This takes the filepath and decodes the hidden data and returns it
+song = wave.open(file, mode='rb')

 # Convert audio to byte array